mangushev/mtad-gat/README.md

 3. Decide the mode of the model.
 Train model for each machine dataset, 28 of them.
 Farecasting seems 30k steps works.
 RECONSTRUCTING and BOTH  - it took 300k.
 Models sometimes deviate to NaN during backpropagation, so I just restart it.

-See losses in samples folder
+See losses in samples folder.
+Use provuded jupyternotebook, but adjust field positions, paths.

 for c in {1..100}; do echo $c; time python training.py --action=TRAIN --train_file=gs://anomaly_detection/mtad_gat/data/train/machine-1-1.tfrecords --output_dir=gs://anomaly_detection/mtad_gat/output/machine-1-1-fore --run_mode=FORECASTING --num_train_steps=30000; done